R4DDER5/CZ/project-scope.md

 The new site will be accepting user generated submissions mainly in the process of uploading documents required for evaluation.
 The documents will contain highly sensitive information, therefore serious consideration will be needed into types of encryption and security of data storage.
 Notification of when documents are ready for evaluation is essential.

-The candidate zone will need to be using the latest technology, allowing seamless updates for business continuity.
+The new site will need to be using the latest technology, allowing seamless updates for business continuity.
 Be able to adapt quick in response to new technolgies.
 Have backup and disaster recovery plan and include its own GIT repository for revisions blah blah blah

 There may be a requirement for human resource functionality but this is yet to be decided.